ldettorre/Project-1--User-Centric-Frontend-Development/README.md

 ## User Stories
 All the following objectives are catered for on this portfolio site.
 * As the site owner - I want a space to tell people a little about myself,  show off my creative skill set, showcase projects of my choosing and give people different mediums to contact me through.
-* As a recruiter/employer - I want to learn about an individuals background and skills without having to do excessive heavy reading.
-I also want to easily be able to see their work in action without having to ask for permission.
+* As a recruiter/employer - I want to learn about an individuals background, skills and view some of their work.
-* As a recruiter/employer - I want to know how can I connect with them.
+* As a recruiter/employer - I want to be able to contact them.
 * As a recruiter/employer - I want access to a CV for further review.

 ## Deployment
 I have hosted this site on GitHub Pages and deployed it from the master branch.

-In order to run this yourself, enter `git clone https://github.com/ldettorre/portfolio.git` into your terminal.
+In order to run this yourself, enter `git clone https://github.com/ldettorre/portfolio.git` into the terminal of your chosen editor.

 ### Media